Recruitment and Selection for University Support Staff

 Offers of employment are contingent upon successful passing of the relevant substance testing.

 Departments needing to hire a temporary employee must obtain prior approval from Employment Services.
 Temporary employees must meet the minimum requirements for the positions they fill.
-If the temporary need is not to fill a vacant position, the Department must first obtain approval for the job title to be used from Employment Services.
+If the temporary need is not to fill a vacant position, the department must first obtain approval for the job title to be used from Employment Services.

 Temporary employees may not work for K-State more than 999 hours in a 12-month period, whether it is in one position or multiple positions.
 All hours, including overtime, count toward the 999 hours maximum.
 Temporary hires employed for six months or more must successfully complete a background check prior to working.

 Original application materials are forwarded to hiring departments at the close of the job listing; see .060.
-These original documents, along with a copy of the PER-10 must be returned to Employment Services within 10 days of hiring the selected candidate.
+These original documents, along with a copy of the Selection Report, form PER-10 must be returned to Employment Services within 10 days of hiring the selected candidate.
 Departments should keep copies of recruitment materials for their records.

 Questions concerning this chapter should be directed to Employment Services, Human Resources, 785-532-6277.